“We love family businesses –

 b.
 May 4, 1957 | married, 2 children | Lawyer, tax consultant, mediator

-Dieter Jeschke studied law (1st and 2nd state examination) and economics (diploma) and holds further Master’s degrees in international taxation and mediation.
-He began his career in a law firm in Stuttgart that specialized in counseling family businesses, with a focus on business succession and drafting of articles of association.
+Dieter Jeschke studied law and economics and holds further Master’s degrees in international taxation and mediation.
+He began his career in a law firm in Stuttgart, specialized in counseling family businesses.
 There, he soon advanced to a position as partner.
 After a long career as an attorney, he became sole director of a listed holding company, which he successfully restructured.
 After two terms in office, he returned to consulting and became a partner at INTES Beratung für Familienunternehmen.
 He has assisted and supported family businesses as a member of supervisory and advisory boards for many decades.
 As a result, he knows the governance structures of enterprises from a variety of perspectives: as a board member/managing director, as a member of a supervisory body, and as a consultant.

 b.
 December 29, 1967 | married, 3 children | Psychologist